ga-curriculum/genai-llm-capabilities-alignment-v2/microlesson-01/README.md

 - **Key Requirements**:
   - **Hardware**:
-    - GPUs (e.g., NVIDIA A100) and TPUs (e.g., Google TPU Pods) for parallel processing.
+    - GPUs for parallel processing.
     - High-speed storage (e.g., SSDs) and large RAM for faster data access.
   - **Frameworks**:
     - PyTorch, TensorFlow, or JAX for building and training LLMs.